OUR AFFF LAWSUIT ATTORNEYS ARE HELPING THOSE DIAGNOSED WITH CANCER AFTER EXPOSURE TO AQUEOUS FILM FORMING FOAM (AFFF)

 WHO IS LIABLE FOR AFFF TOXIC FOAM INJURIES?

 Some of the main defendants in the Firefighter Foam Lawsuits include those corporations that designed, marketing, developed, manufactured, distributed, released, trained users, produced instructional materials, promoted, sold, or used.
-They include:
+Firefighters involved in the AFFF class action lawsuits have sued:

 - 3M Company